The Link Between Dopamine And ADHD: How Does It Work?

 What is dopamine?

 Dopamine is an essential neurotransmitter involved in pleasure, attention, and information processing.
-Dopamine causes the brain to seek out rewards, and experience satisfaction and a sense of accomplishment if those rewards are obtained.
+Dopamine causes the brain to seek out rewards and experience satisfaction and a sense of accomplishment if those rewards are obtained.
 The human dopamine transporter (DAT) is a protein that moves dopamine around.
-Abnormalities in the dopamine transporter gene or its function are linked to several conditions, including bipolar disorder, attention-deficit/hyperactivity disorder, and even Parkinson's disease.
+Abnormalities in the dopamine transporter gene or its function are linked to several conditions, including bipolar disorder, attention-deficit/hyperactivity disorder, and Parkinson's disease.
 Dysfunction in dopamine transporters may account for ADHD symptoms in some people.

 There are at least five types of identified dopamine receptors in the human brain, each with a unique function.
-Dopamine receptors that control sleep quality and motor functions like balance and coordination can be targeted with pharmaceuticals called dopamine agonists.
+Dopamine receptors that control sleep quality and motor functions, like balance and coordination, can be targeted with pharmaceuticals called dopamine agonists.
 Dopamine agonists bind to receptors to mimic the effects of dopamine.
 They’re intended to combat the effects of dopamine dysfunction or low dopamine levels.

 The brain’s reward system

-Often called the "pleasure chemical," dopamine is potentially better described as the “desire chemical.”
+From an evolutionary standpoint, these bursts of dopamine are a way to communicate with the environment and seek out what benefits survival.
+Often called the "pleasure chemical," dopamine can also be described as the “desire chemical.”
 Dopamine causes the desire to seek out what has previously caused dopamine releases.
 This function may be beneficial if you seek a reward or a goal that has value to you.
 For example, stimuli like food, sex, and physical activity can cause a release of dopamine in varying amounts.

 The reward system and ADHD